yhkaplan/Shop/README.md

 # 🎁Shop

 Shop is an example e-commerce app with a modern architecture and view layout implementation.
-It's made to showcase the following things:
+It's made to showcase the following things (some of which are still in progress):

-- Developing a complex e-commerce (network client-focused) app with SwiftUI and UIKit
+- A complex e-commerce (network client-focused) app with both SwiftUI and UIKit
 - A highly dynamic and backend-driven home screen that's almost entirely customizable through the server
-- UIKit and SwiftUI interop with an iOS 13 minimum version requirement
-- Migration from UIKit to SwiftUI
+- Migration piecemeal from UIKit to SwiftUI
-- A variety of architectures common to iOS apps
+- A variety of architectures common to iOS apps with a particular focus on SwiftUI-friendly ones
 - Testing with Combine and SwiftUI
 - Dynamic type and other accessibility features
-- Localization and formatters (once I get around to those...)
+- Localization and formatters

-TODO: put nice GIF or 2 here

 ## Starting the example server